Lake Marcel: Watershed

 According to the Lake Marcel Community Club, there are "six identifiable inlet streams flowing into the lake; the largest one, Stillwater Creek, originates about 1.5 miles to the north."
 Lake Marcel is drained solely by Stillwater Creek, named for the historic community downstream at the base of Stillwater Hill.
 Near Stillwater, the creek briefly joins Harris Creek before meeting the Snoqualmie River in an area protected by the 456 acre Stillwater Wildlife Area, owned by the Washington State Department of Fish and Wildlife.
 The 44 acre Stillwater Natural Area, owned by King County, is adjacent.
 The portion of Stillwater Creek below Lake Marcel is also labeled as Essency Creek on some maps and government databases.

 Lake Marcel is the third largest lake by surface area in Carnation, after Lake Joy with 105 acre and Lake Langlois with 39 acre.
 However, Lake Marcel has the largest watershed of the three lakes, far exceeding Lake Joy at 468 acre and Lake Langlois at 226 acre.

 History

 Originally a beaver pond, the lake and surrounding acreage was residentially developed in the early 1960s by Pyramid Investment Company of Bellevue, Washington.
 An island at the north end of the lake was formed by bulldozing during the excavation of the lake.

-A concrete-lined fish ladder for the inflow from Stillwater Creek was built around 1963.
-An earthen dam was completed in 1964.
+During construction, one of the principal builders -Marcel Hos- was injured and subsequently died from his injuries.
+He was buried in the cemetery in Carnation, and the lake was named for him.